It’s known as the ‘Hidden Gem of Blackpool’. The history of The Grand Theatre in Blackpool is long and lively and dates

 Experience the History of The Grand Theatre

-If this article has whetted your appetite to learn more about the History of The Grand Theatre, why don’t you join one of their Heritage Tours?
+Has this article has whetted your appetite to learn more about the History of The Grand Theatre?
+Why don’t you join one of their Heritage Tours?

 Heritage Tours take place most months and take you from the top to the bottom of this beautiful building.